North Lakes bus station

-North Lakes bus station, also known as North Lakes Station, is the primary bus terminus in North Lakes, Queensland, Australia.
+North Lakes bus station is the primary bus terminus in North Lakes, Queensland, Australia.
 It is located at the corner of Endeavour Boulevard and The Corso.

 It is served by 11 routes operated by Hornibrook Bus Lines, Thompsons Bus Service and Kangaroo Bus Lines.
 Before opening in 2013, buses previously departed from the nearby Westfield North Lakes.
 It is a short walk from Westfield North Lakes, making it convenient for public transport connections to nearby areas and train services.

 Bus routes

 The following bus routes services North Lakes bus station: